TOSRV: Half TOSRV

-Less experienced riders or riders who do not like the idea of spending a whole day on a bike can opt for the half TOSRV in which cyclists ride from Chillicothe to Portsmouth on Saturday and return to Chillicothe on Sunday.
-The half TOSRV riders still receive full support.
+The half TOSRV is a smaller track in which cyclists ride from Chillicothe to Portsmouth on Saturday and return to Chillicothe on Sunday.

-Overnight accommodation

-TOSRV registration and hotel accommodation are at the Hyatt on Capital Square in downtown Columbus.
-The Hyatt allows participants to keep their bikes in their rooms and has discounted rates for the weekend.

-Once in Portsmouth Saturday night, there are many overnight options.
-Included in the entry fee is overnight stay in Spartan Stadium camping.
-An alternative option is the YMCA for $17.
-All hotels and motels in the area fill up rather quickly around January.

 Safety

 In 2008, William Crowley, was killed on Route 23 during the tour.
 According to State Highway Patrol he was struck from behind by a sport-utility vehicle.
 The director of the tour said that this is not the designated route, but that some cyclists chose to take it to save some time.
 However Route 23 is not as safe as Route 104, the designated route.
 This was the first fatality of the tour in its almost 50-year history.
 After the incident TOSRV cautioned riders from riding outside the designated route.
 All participants are required to wear a helmet.

-Riders of the tour consider the ride to be a safe one.
 The radio stations in central Ohio and along the tour in Circleville, Chillicothe, Waverly, and Portsmouth all broadcast messages letting drivers know to be alert and courteous of bikers during the weekend.